ahbou/ahmed/Readme.md

 I'm Ahmed and I'm 23 years old.
+I have a Master's degree in Information Technology.

+I like to write code in C or C++ but I'm also learning Javascript and PHP on the side.

-I'm interning at LVMH in the Digital team.
+I work at LVMH in the Digital team.
-We're working on the very first iPad apps for the company employees.
+We're working on the very first iPad apps for Store managers.
+I'm using Objective-C at work.

 ---